Integration of payment methods

 • No merchant account is needed;

-• Integration with Shopify’s e-commerce storefront platform;
+• Seamless integration with Shopify’s e-commerce storefront platform;

 • Feature-rich solution.